 Though you are most likely familiar with the taste of hummus, you may not have had the opportunity to try different flavoured hummus such as this Caramelized Onion Hummus.
 Adding caramelized onions to hummus adds a slightly sweet and mellow flavour to plain hummus.

-Making Caramelized Onion Hummus at home is easy, takes little time and tastes so much better than storebought.
+This Caramelized Onion Hummus recipe is so easy to make at home, though it takes a little bit of time to caramelize the onions, this homemade hummus tastes so much better than storebought.

-If you would rather make plain hummus you can simply leave the onions out.
+If you would rather make plain hummus you can simply leave the caramelised onions out.

-• Lemon juice, only freshly squeezed will do, bottled lemon juice shouldn't be used here.
+- Lemon juice: Only fresh lemon juice will do, bottled lemon juice shouldn't be used here.

-• Extra-virgin olive oil, good quality olive oil makes all the difference.
+- Extra virgin olive oil: Using a good quality olive oil makes all the difference.

-Simmering the chickpeas will also help loosen the skins from the chickpeas which you will want to remove and discard.
-If you have an extra 10 to 15 minutes, you can remove all of the skins from the chickpeas by gently pressing on each chickpea to pop it out of its skin.
+- Remove and discard the loose skins from the simmering chickpeas and drain the water.
+For an extra creamy and smooth hummus you can remove all of the skins from the chickpeas by gently pressing on each chickpea to pop it out of its skin.

 Hummus can be served as an appetizer, snack or as a side dish.
 Transfer the hummus into a shallow bowl.
 Drizzle with a touch of extra-virgin olive oil, (or better yet use the olive oil you used to frizzle the onions in) and sprinkle with paprika or cayenne.